Ari Gold (filmmaker)

-Ari Gold (born 1970) is an American filmmaker, and musician.
+Ari Gold (born 1970) is an American filmmaker, actor and musician.
 His short film Helicopter was about the aftermath of his mother Melissa Dilworth Gold's 1991 death.
 His feature debut Adventures of Power premiered at the 2008 Sundance Film Festival and made its European debut at the 2008 Karlovy Vary International Film Festival.

 Early life

-Ari Gold was born in 1970 as son of writer Herbert Gold and Melissa Gold (née Dilworth) in San Francisco, California.
+Ari Gold is the son of writer Herbert Gold and Melissa Gold (née Dilworth) in San Francisco, California.
 His twin brother is musician Ethan Gold, and he has a sister Nina Gold.
 He also has two half-sisters from his father's first marriage.
 His mother, Melissa Dilworth, is the daughter of J. Richardson Dilworth, a longtime financial advisor of the Rockefeller family.

 He attended New York University (NYU) to study film, and Columbia University, graduating in 1992.